 A dip in the pool is one of the best ways to beat the heat in Las Vegas.
 Swimming in the pool is great exercise and fun, but unfortunately, it can result in accidents and injuries.
-At Cogburn Law Offices, every Las Vegas injury attorney has experience successfully representing clients who have been injured in a swimming pool accident.
+At Cogburn Law, every Las Vegas injury attorney has experience successfully representing clients who have been injured in a swimming pool accident.

 Nevada Swimming Pool Accident Resources: